The Vehicle Routing Problem (VRP) Demystified: Solutions for Your Delivery Operations

 21. Zone Routing Problem (ZRP)

-The Zone Routing problem (ZRP) is a transportation optimization problem that entails choosing the most optimal set of routes for a fleet of cars to travel in order to cover a number of zones or locations.
+The Zone Routing problem (ZRP) is a transportation optimization problem that entails choosing the most optimal set of routes for a fleet of cars to travel to cover several zones or locations.
 The objective of the ZRP is to reduce the overall distance traveled by all vehicles while ensuring that each zone or region is serviced within a predetermined time window.

 Each zone or region must be served by one or more vehicles.
 The ZRP is applicable to sectors like public transportation or healthcare where it is important to efficiently serve particular zones or areas to minimize the cost of transportation.